foundry-rs/book/src/reference/forge/forge-build.md

 See the [compiler input description documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html#compiler-input-and-output-json-description) for more information on available settings (specifically `settings.optimizer.details`).

+#### Revert Strings

+The revert strings is set to default, which means it does not inject compiler-generated revert strings and keeps user-supplied ones.

+There are three other options:
+- Strip: It removes all revert strings (if possible, i.e. if literals are used) keeping side-effects.
+- Debug:  It injects strings for compiler-generated internal reverts, implemented for ABI encoders V1 and V2 for now.
+- verboseDebug: It even appends further information to user-supplied revert strings (not yet implemented).

 #### Additional Model Checker settings

 [Solidity's built-in model checker](https://docs.soliditylang.org/en/latest/smtchecker.html#tutorial) is an opt-in module that can be enabled via the `ModelChecker` object.